branchnm/CRM/DEPLOYMENT_GUIDE.md

 # CRM Deployment Guide

-This guide will help you deploy your Outside AI CRM to a real domain for Twilio verification and production use.
+This guide will help you deploy your Job Flow to a real domain for Twilio verification and production use.

 ## Prerequisites